rimas-kudelis/windows-keyboard-layouts/README.md

 I am aware that Microsoft has abandoned Microsoft Keyboard Layout Creator.
 There have been no new releases since year 2007.
 However, last time I checked, it still worked for me, even under Windows 10, provided that the required version of .NET was installed.
 Since I'm not currently aware of any of its replacements (by that I mean something that would be free, have a GUI and generate a native keyboard layout which wouldn't require any specific runtimes), the files currently remain like this.
 In the longer term, it might be a good idea to migrate to actual C source files (or another tool, should there appear one).
 On the other hand, there isn't much more that I need to add to these particular layouts, so I'm not really in a hurry here.

 ### Windows 9x support
 Nowadays completely irrelevant Windows 95/98/Me used a different file format for keyboard layouts.
 I had a version of my layout built for these operating systems as well.
-You can find it under the `win9x` tag if interested.
+You can find it under `v1.5` tag if interested.

 ## Acknowledgements
 Several binary files are commited here which I downloaded from elsewhere.
 These are: